The kube-apiserver could be failing with the error message "etcdserver: mvcc: database space exceeded" showing in the kube-apiserver logs.

 The default quota for the etcd db file size is 2GB.
 When the db file size reaches 2GB, then etcd will show errors that it cannot write to the db anymore due to no more space.

-We need to reclaim the disk space consumed by the db file in such situation.
+Reclaim the disk space consumed by the db file in such situation.

 Log into any master node, and execute the following command.
 When it's done, copy the snapshot.db file to a safe place.
+Setting the env variable LOCAL to true is to effectively set the etcd endpoints to just the local master instance, which is needed for the snapshot command to work because it requires only 1 instance.

 etcd adopts MVCC mechanism to manage the keyspace.
 It actually never removes data, instead it always appends new data even for the case of deleting a key/value.
 So we can compact the history to avoid eventual storage space exhaustion.
 Please log into any master node and execute the following commands.